 Lemon Blueberry Cupcakes

-- Mix the almond milk, melted vegan butter, sugar, lemon juice, and vanilla together.
+- Mix the milk, melted butter, sugar, lemon juice, and vanilla together.
 Then, add the baking powder and baking soda.
 Add the lemon extract if using; stir.
 The mixture will begin to fizz.
-Quickly mix in the regular or gluten free all-purpose flour until a smooth batter forms.
-Fold in the berries.
+Quickly mix in the flour until a smooth batter forms.

-- Fill about 16 lined cupcake molds ⅔ full with the batter and bake for about 25 minutes.
-While the cupcakes are baking, use an electric hand mixer to mix the vegan cream cheese, powdered sugar, and softened vegan butter to make the icing.
+- Fill about 16 muffin/cupcake molds ⅔ full with the batter and bake for about 25-30 minutes.
+While the cupcakes are baking, use an electric hand mixer to mix the cream cheese, powdered sugar, and softened butter to make the icing.

 - Once baked, allow the cupcakes to cool and drizzle the icing over top.